joheras/IJ-OpenCV/README.md

 * Canny edge detection: Given an image, it detects its using the Canny edge detection algorithm.
 [OpenCV link to the topic](http://docs.opencv.org/2.4/modules/imgproc/doc/feature_detection.html?highlight=canny%20edge%20detection#void%20Canny%28InputArray%20image,%20OutputArray%20edges,%20double%20threshold1,%20double%20threshold2,%20int%20apertureSize,%20bool%20L2gradient%29).
 * Convex hull from polygon: Given a polygonal selection, it returns its convex hull .
 [OpenCV link to the topic](http://docs.opencv.org/2.4/doc/tutorials/imgproc/shapedescriptors/hull/hull.html?highlight=convex%20hull).
 * Detect circles: Given an image, it detects the circles of such an image using the Hough Circle transform.
 [OpenCV link to the topic](http://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_circle/hough_circle.html?highlight=hough%20circles).
 * Face detection: Given an image, it detects the faces of the image.
+With ImageJ, it is necessary to download the following [file](https://github.com/joheras/IJ-OpenCV/blob/master/utils/haarcascade_frontalface_alt.xml) and copy it to a new subfolder `lib` in ImageJ installation folder.
 [OpenCV link to the topic](http://docs.opencv.org/2.4/modules/contrib/doc/facerec/facerec_tutorial.html).
 * Find contours: Given an image, it detects the contours of the objects of such an image.
 [OpenCV link to the topic](http://docs.opencv.org/2.4/doc/tutorials/imgproc/shapedescriptors/find_contours/find_contours.html?highlight=find%20contours).
 * High dynamic range imaging: Given a stack of images, it creates a high dynamic range image using the exposure fusion.
 [OpenCV link to the topic](http://docs.opencv.org/3.0-beta/doc/tutorials/photo/hdr_imaging/hdr_imaging.html).
 * Hough Lines: Given an image, it computes the lines of the image using the Hough transform.
 [OpenCV link to the topic](http://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.html?highlight=hough%20lines).